-Rating 0 1 2 3 Element A How did leadership develop the vision of academic success and schoolwide social emotional learning? academic success and schoolwide social emotional leaming Leadership developed the vision of academic success and schoolwide social emotional learning in isolation with little or no data Leadership developed the vision of academic success and schoolwide social emotional learning with some of the stakeholders using some data Leadership developed the vision of academic success and schoolwide social emotional learning collaboratively with the professional staff and the community using quantitative and qualitative data to inform the process policies/procedures and social emotional learning is not used to guide the policies/procedures and decisions of the school, or The vision of academic success and schoolwide social emotional learning is infrequently used to guide the policies/procedures and decisions of the school The vision of academic success and schoolwide social emotional learning is sometimes used to guide the policies/procedures and decisions of the school The vision of academic success and schoolwide social emotional learning is consistently used to guide the policies/procedures and decisions of the school
+Rating 0 1 2 3 Element A How did leadership develop the vision of academic success and schoolwide social emotional learning?
+There is no vision of academic success and schoolwide social emotional learning Leadership developed the vision of academic success and schoolwide social emotional learning in isolation with little or no data Leadership developed the vision of academic success and schoolwide social emotional learning with some of the stakeholders using some data Leadership developed the vision of academic success and schoolwide social emotional learning collaboratively with the professional staff and the community using quantitative and qualitative data to inform the process Element B How often is the vision of learning used to guide the policies/procedures and decisions of the school?
+The vision of academic success and schoolwide social emotional learning is not used to guide the policies/procedures and decisions of the school, or there is no vision of learning The vision of academic success and schoolwide social emotional learning is infrequently used to guide the policies/procedures and decisions of the school The vision of academic success and schoolwide social emotional learning is sometimes used to guide the policies/procedures and decisions of the school The vision of academic success and schoolwide social emotional learning is consistently used to guide the policies/procedures and decisions of the school